Keep the Mission Alive – Support Providence Foundations

 Providence St. Mary Foundation is committed to enriching the lives of our friends, family and neighbors through exceptional local health care.
 All donations stay in our community to invest in innovative programs, equipment and capital projects as we work to create a healthier community, together.
 Our foundation is led by a group of 21 board members who live in the area and understand the needs of our community.

 Providence St. Peter Foundation supports many of the Providence ministries across the care continuum in the Southwest Washington area, with a focus on caring for the poor and vulnerable.
 Supported ministries include Providence St. Peter Hospital, Providence SoundHomeCare and Hospice, Providence Mother Joseph Care Center, Providence St. Francis House, and Providence Medical Group.
-The foundation recently supported the opening of a new 21-bed critical care unit at Providence St. Peter Hospital, expanding access to the highest level of advanced care in the region.
 Donors also make many programs possible such as Animal-Assisted Activities and Therapy, No One Dies Alone, Hospice Respite and Comfort Care, and SoundCareKids - a bereavement program for children who have lost a loved one.

 There are a range of ministries within Providence Senior and Community Services that are supported through special event fundraising.
 One example is the Providence O’Christmas Trees event, the largest annual fundraiser in Providence, bringing in $1.2 million in 2012 to help 15,200 people in need of health care, housing and supportive services.
 These funds support the quality of life for those with chronic and/or life limiting conditions living in our communities.